Why Fake Xanax Is Dangerous and How to Spot It

 Incorrect Weights

-Since real Xanax is made in a lab setting, it has to meet strict quality-control guidelines.
+Since real Xanax is made in a lab setting, it has to meet very strict quality-control guidelines.
 Every real Xanax pill will be approximately the same weight as the other pills in the pack.
-However, if you get fake Xanax, each individual pill in a batch will weigh a little differently.
-Often, this difference is noticeable enough that you can feel it just by holding one pill in each hand.
+However, if you get fake Xanax, each pill in a batch will weigh a little differently.
+Often, you can feel the difference just by holding one pill in each hand.

 Easily Shatters Under Pressure

-Due to the construction of an authentic pill, it won’t crush easily under pressure.
-Just putting the pill on a flat surface and pressing down hard should not cause it to shatter.
+Because of the construction of an authentic pill, it won’t crush easily under pressure.
+Just putting the pill on a flat surface and pressing down hard shouldn’t cause it to shatter.
 If you do manage to crush a real Xanax, the texture will be a smooth, slightly oily powder.
 Meanwhile, fake Xanax tend to feel chalky or gritty, and when they break, they often shatter into tiny shards.

 Doesn’t Dissolve in Water